localstack/docs/content/en/user-guide/aws/elastic-container-registry/index.md

 ### Create an ECR repository

 To push the Docker image to ECR, you first need to create a repository.
 You can create an ECR repository using the [`CreateRepository`](https://docs.aws.amazon.com/AmazonECR/latest/APIReference/API_CreateRepository.html) API.
-Run the following command to create a repository named `localstack-ecr-repo`:
+Run the following command to create a repository named `localstack-ecr-repository`:

 {{< command >}}
 $ awslocal ecr create-repository \